electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-1. Go to the "dev" directory.
+3. Go to the "dev" directory.

-1. Delete your IMP application project, the source files and all impCentral API entities.
+4. Delete your IMP application project, the source files and all impCentral API entities.
 "MyDevDG" Device Group and all its builds (including *flagged*) will be deleted, the devices will be unassigned from it.
 "MyProduct" Product will be deleted.
-  `impt project delete --all`

 ```
-> impt project delete -a
+> impt project delete --all
 The following entities will be deleted:
 Product:
   id:   da0800ab-ad5f-c54e-949e-ec986efb0bf1